codenothing/burst-valve/README.md

 ## Streaming

-The stream method provides a callback style mechanism to obtain access to data as soon at it is availiable (anything that leverages early writing).
+The stream method provides a callback style mechanism to obtain access to data as soon at it is available (anything that leverages early writing).
 Any identifiers requested through the stream interface will follow the batch paradigm, where overlapping ids will share responses to reduce active requests down to a single concurrency.

 ```ts
 const valve = new BurstValve<number, number>({